pcdshub/pcds-recipes/README.md

   `pcds-tag` organization

 ### How To
+Use the `build.sh` script to do everything at once, or follow the steps:
 - Generate a valid Anaconda token (remove old token first, then create new)
 ```bash
 $ anaconda auth --remove build --org pcds-tag